MarcoGos/ha-addons/addon-vantagepro2mqtt/DOCS.md

 - To find out which serial ports you have exposed go to **Supervisor → System → Host system → ⋮ → Hardware**

 # Known issues
-- Once in a whill the Vantage Pro doesn't acknowledge the right way so an error shows up in the log: "ERROR: Check ACK: BAD ('\n\r' != '')".
-At that moment the realtime data couldn't be read and the pyscript exists.
+- Once in a while the Vantage Pro doesn't acknowledge the right way so an error shows up in the log: "ERROR: Check ACK: BAD ('\n\r' != '')".
+At that moment the realtime data couldn't be read and the pyscript exits.
 Don't worry, the add-on will keep on running.